sergeiown/KeyClean_Companion/readme.md

 ---

 ## Screenshots
-Add screenshots of the app in action here (optional).
-Example:
 ![image](https://github.com/user-attachments/assets/0027d4bb-0189-41ea-8cd9-d2a66bb7b1fd)

 ---

 ## Contribution
 Contributions are welcome!
 Feel free to submit issues or pull requests.
 For major changes, please open an issue first to discuss what you'd like to change.

 ---